Underrated 80 films posters

 Martin Scorsese’s most uncharacteristic film is also (probably not coincidentally) one of his most underrated.
 While he’s best known for sweeping gangster epics stuffed with complex morality that tackle big issues, After Hours is pretty much the opposite: a slight, slice-of-life dark comedy with some absurdist elements.

 Sure, there is definitely more going on under the surface than may first appear, with many suggesting the whole thing is a metaphor for the emasculation of modern man.
-You can look at it like that, or you could just sit back and enjoy the fun ride of this offbeat story of a regular guy who gets into a series of increasingly bizarre situations over the course of one night in New York.
+You can look at it like that.
+Or you could just sit back and enjoy the fun ride of this offbeat story of a regular guy who gets into a series of increasingly bizarre situations over the course of one night in New York.

 Scorsese orchestrates some bizarre setpieces with his usual flair (it’s not surprising that Tim Burton was also once interested in directing it), and the film wraps up with some pleasingly thought-provoking symmetry.